 Between 1945 and 1950, five people disappeared on Glastonbery Mountain, four without a trace: Middie Rivers (1945); Paula Jean Welden (1946); James Tedford (1949); Paul Jephson (1950); and Frieda Langer (1950).

 Rivers, an experienced hunter, knew the area.
 Welden, a Bennington College sophomore, disappeared while hiking the Long Trail.
 James Tedord, a veteran, vanished on a bus exactly three years after Paula Welden disappeared.
 Jephson, an eight-year-old boy, went missing from the family truck while his mother fed some pigs.
-Langer disappeared on a hike near the Somerset Reservoir; then her body was found seven months later in an area that had been carefully searched.
+And Langer disappeared on a hike near the Somerset Reservoir.
+Her body was then found seven months later in an area that had been carefully searched.

-In 2009, a writer named Joseph Citro suggested in his book, The Vermont Monster Guide, an explanation: The man-eating stone of Glastonbery Mountain.
+In 2009, a writer named Joseph Citro suggested an explanation in his book, The Vermont Monster Guide: The man-eating stone of Glastonbery Mountain.
 In it, he wrote,

 “No one alive has seen this dangerous anomaly on Glastonbury Mountain.
 Native Americans knew of it, and warned people away.
 We can only imagine it as a sizable rock, large enough to stand on.
 But when someone stands upon it, the rock becomes less solid, and, like a living thing, swallows the unfortunate trespasser.
 A number of disappearances have been reported on Glastonbury Mountain.
 Could all these vanished folks have stepped inadvertently on this hungry stone?”